 I am constantly on Instagram and Facebook looking at artwork and photography.
 One day I noticed that a few different artists seem to have their characters look kind of similar.
 One of them happened to have posted saying the piece was based off model Fox Chalker.
-Curious, I checked to see if she had been used as a muse for other artists and sure enough she had!
+Curious, I checked to see if they had been used as a muse for other artists and sure enough they had!

 Where are you from?